josephjlee/HTMLSiteStructure/README.md

 A HTML-Boilerplate written in PHP 7 for output as template

 # My Intention:
 I had a break of five years from programming.
 I'm teaching myself with a project the new standards fo writting codes in PHP, Java, Python, Javascript, Css to name a few.
 Have a inside view of my way of thinking how it has to be (or 'better' not).
+I try not to invent the wheel from new on.
+On some cases I will use other libraries for better stability.

 Actually, I decided to do my own work-around to output a well-formed HTML template.
+This gives me the possibility having a full control of my templates.

 # Configuration:
 First: It is optional to use it.
 It's for free, but it's not stable.
 Therefore I give no warranty for the usage of this code.